 The same study also showed that those who supplemented with a matched amount of magnesium citrate had three-fold higher serum magnesium levels than the magnesium oxide and placebo groups.

 In general, salts and chelated forms of minerals, like those in HYDRASURGE, are well-absorbed.

-The complex n
+The complex nature of Vitamins

 For example, vitamin D3 (cholecalciferol) needs to go through several enzymatic conversions in the liver and kidneys to reach its most bioactive form – calcitriol.
 These conversions are tightly regulated and necessary for avoiding an excess of calcitriol in the system (which can significantly increase the risk of hypercalcemia since calcitriol enhances calcium absorption).

 Therefore, it’s much safer to supplement with cholecalciferol as opposed to calcitriol.
 The former is essentially a storage form of vitamin D that is converted to biologically active vitamin D as needed.

 But recall from earlier that there are circumstances in which taking the bioactive form of vitamins is necessary.

 Ultimately, crowning a unanimous optimal form of each vitamin and mineral remains a topic of contention among the scientific and medical communities.
 The reality is that many supplemental forms of each vitamin and mineral exist, and a good chunk of them are highly bioavailable.

 Whenever you’re in doubt about a particular form of vitamin or mineral, read open-source studies to get unbiased, evidence-based insights into what works and what doesn’t.

 The research backing multivitamin benefits is tenuous and ambiguous.
 The fact that some studies found multivitamin use to be harmful is what’s most alarming, but we can’t discount the promising findings either.